Intervention Full Training

 The INTENSIVE NEEDS training is designed to help public school staff who are dealing with more difficult students and scenarios.
 This one day course will focus on personal safety skills (i.e. physical redirection, releases from grabs and holds etc), two-person escorts, and supportive floor holds.
 Heavy emphasis will be on staff and student safety as well as communication and teamwork.

 Hatfield Public Schools

 Belchertown Public Schools

 Quabbin Regional Schools

-The full restraint training will take place in two parts.
+The Intervention Refresher training will be in two parts.

 Sometimes students can behave in ways that are unsafe not only for themselves, but for other members of the school community.
 In order to keep students safe in these situations staff may be required to use some form physical intervention.